Killer Croc: All In

 Croc and Janet teamed up to investigate why Ivy from the Green Order of the Green Knight had not committed any crimes.
 Their search in the sewers revealed a few clues, and in a moment of connection, Janet kissed Croc.
 Later, she asked for Croc's help with the Gotham City Police Department, who were preparing to arrest Ivy.
 Along with the Order of the Green Knight and Peter Undine, they arrived just as the police attempted to apprehend Ivy.
 Unfortunately, Waylon was overwhelmed by the sheer number of officers.
 As Janet wanted to rush in to help, Croc cautioned her to stay back, knowing the situation was too dangerous.

-In Batman (vol. 4), Croc managed to escape from Arkham Tower and his journey led him to the Gotham Natural History Museum.
-Instead of engaging in a fight with Batman, Croc surprisingly just wanted to enjoy the sights of the museum.
-Arkham staff soon arrived to take Croc back to Arkham Tower.
-Before leaving, he gifted Batman a plush dinosaur.
+In Batman (vol. 4), Killer Croc escapes from Arkham Tower and makes his way to the Gotham Natural History Museum.
+Instead of fighting Batman, Killer Croc intends to simply enjoy the museum's sights.
+Arkham staff soon arrive to take Killer Croc back to Arkham Tower.
+Before leaving, he gifts Batman a plush dinosaur.

+In the storyline "Bad Seeds", Batman finds himself in a tense situation while trying to save two people from a mutated plant monster.
+Ultimately, he gets caught but is rescued by Killer Croc.
+After saving Batman, Croc reveals a savage plan involving a poison he has developed to eliminate Poison Ivy.
+He explains that the only way to stop the chaos Ivy has caused is to track her down.